ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

     } CDNIAdvertisementData;
 ~~~

-Specifically, a CDNIAdvertisementData object is a JSON object that includes only
+Specifically, a CDNIAdvertisementData object is a JSON object that includes
-one property named `capabilities-with-footprints`, whose value is an array of
+only one property named `capabilities-with-footprints`, whose value is an array
-BaseAdvertisementObject objects.
+of BaseAdvertisementObject objects.
+It provides capabilities with footprint
+restrictions for uCDN to decide the dCDN selection.
+If the value of this
+property is an empty array, it means the corresponding dCDN cannot provide any
+mandatory-to-implement CDNI capabilities for any footprints.

 The syntax and semantics of BaseAdvertisementObject are well defined in Section
 5.1 of {{RFC8008}}.
 A BaseAdvertisementObject object includes multiple
 properties, including capability-type, capability-value, and footprints, where
 footprints are defined in Section 4.2.2.2 of {{RFC8006}}.

-To be self-contained, below is a non-normative specification of
+To be self-contained, below is an equivalent specification of
-BaseAdvertisementObject.
+BaseAdvertisementObject described in the ALTO-style notation (see Section 8.2
+of {{RFC7285}}).
 As mentioned above, the normative specification of
 BaseAdvertisementObject is in {{RFC8008}}.

 ~~~